salzhrani/holder/README.md

 ![](http://imsky.github.io/holder/images/header.png)

-Holder uses the `canvas` element and the data URI scheme to render image placeholders entirely in browser.
+Holder uses the svg to render the image with `canvas` fallback, placeholders are entirely rendered in the browser.

 [Bootstrap](http://getbootstrap.com) uses Holder for thumbnails.